Street and Place Names in Hopedale

 Spindleville – The area of Hopedale around Spindleville Pond and MC Machine Company, now also including the golf course and Laurelwood.
 For more on Spindleville, go to the Memories of Hopedale Menu and then to the stories of Frances Rae, Reggie Sweet and Roberta Simmons.

-Steel Road – John Steel was one of two Hopedale men who were killed in the Vietnam War.
+Steel Road – Named in memory of John Steel who was one of two Hopedale men who were killed in the Vietnam War.
 The other was Douglas D’Orsay.

 Thayer Street – The Thayers were a prominent family in the southern part of Hopedale for many years.